mtorromeo/vue-patternfly3/README.md

 PatternFly components for Vue.js 2.

-**Be warned:** this is library is in alpha state and only a small set of components is implemented.
+**Be warned:** this library is in alpha state and only a small set of components is implemented.

 More informations on the project [homepage][link-homepage].